Florenc (Prague Metro): Line C station

 The connecting corridor features slate and red phyllite from Železný Brod.

-Construction lasted from 1969 to 1974 and cost 210 million crowns.
+Construction lasted from 1969 to 1974 and cost 210 million Kčs.
 The station served as the northern terminus of Line C until the 1984 extension to Nádraží Holešovice.
 The old bus terminal was partially demolished during construction.

 A diaphragm wall method was used (10,570 m² of panels), with a roof slab built on top, followed by excavation of 130,100 m³ of material.
 The station used 29,400 m³ of concrete.
 The tunnel boring machine Pavel was turned around at the station, and the transfer corridor to Line B was built under the platform.

 Until 1978, no sidings existed north of the station.
 Trains reversed via a crossover before the station, and the track bed uses ballast—unusual in the Prague Metro.